 As a general rule, I recommend that cat owners visit their vet once their cat begins showing symptoms.
 Your cat may have something more serious, such as food allergies or internal issues

 But for most of us, our cats just have sensitive stomachs.
-And when this happens, we need to be more intentional about what we feed our pets.
+And when this happens, we need to be more aware of what we feed our pets.

-The standard brands and products do not worry much about keeping away additives (including artificial flavoring and coloring).
-It is fast and cheap to give cats the essentials with dairy and non-whole grains.
+The standard brands and products don’t worry too much about adding additives (including artificial flavoring and coloring).
+It’s fast and cheap to give cats the essentials with dairy and non-whole grains.

 Most common, unhealthy ingredients include meat byproducts.
 These byproducts are built from reject parts of meat from a variety of meats.
-It is cheap, but it still offers the required amount of protein.
+It’s cheap, but it still offers the required amount of protein.
+So at a glance it looks like it ticks the “healthy” box.

 As a brand, Hill’s Science Diet has a fantastic reputation across cat and dog foods.
 For cats, they offer dry and wet foods, and it is recommended that you continue to use the version your cat prefers.